tehryn/IPK/readme.md

 Port, where server will bind.
 Default value is 6677.

 ###ROOT
 Root directory of server.
-Default directory id current directory.
+Default directory is current directory.

 ##DIAGNOSTICS
 Following diagnostics might appear on stderr: